F3real/F3real.github.io/content/ethernaut_wargame2.md

 Also, we get a hint that we should write our contract hand.

-Contracts are created by sending transaction containing contract code and leaving recipient address empty.
+Contracts are created by sending transactions containing contract code and leaving the recipient address empty.

-Bytecode code sent in this transaction is split in two different parts:
+Bytecode code sent in this transaction is split into two different parts:

 1. *Creation code* - which is executed once during contract creation.
-It is tasked with setting up initial contract state and returning a copy of runtime code.
+It is tasked with setting up an initial contract state and returning a copy of the runtime code.
 This code doesn't get saved in contract storage.
 2. *Runtime code* - contract code, saved in storage, executed on function calls.

-Since there is no state to set, creation code in our case just needs to return a copy of runtime code.
+Since there is no state to set, creation code in our case just needs to return a copy of the runtime code.
 To do this we need to use `CODECOPY` and `RETURN`.

     codecopy(t, f, s) 	- 	copy s bytes from code at position f to mem at position t return(p, s) 	    - 	end execution, return data mem[p..(p+s))